robertmartin8/PyPortfolioOpt/docs/Roadmap.rst

 -----

 Fixed small but important bug where passing ``expected_returns=None`` fails.
-According to the docs, users should be able to only pass covariance if they want to only optimise min volatility.
+According to the docs, users should be able to only pass covariance if they want to only optimize min volatility.

 0.5.0